shikhar-srivastava/prismatic-vlms/README_rocm.md

 #### For install prismatic
 Ensure toml doesn't have specific versions.
 Do not reinstall torch, torchvision.
 You don't need torchaudio (Remove them from toml).
 Let others install without version constraints.

+#### For installling using pip install -e . : use the following:
+pip install --no-cache-dir -e .